gcanu/CookieClickerTools/Readme.md

 * CCTools.nextChipCost() : same as previous, but it calculates for the next chip
 * CCTools.startGoldenCookieWatch() : start the golden cookie watcher.
 When a golden cookie appear, a cookie is displayed in title.
 * CCTools.stopGoldenCookieWatch() : stop the golden cookie watcher
+* CCTools.unlockUncannyClicker() : unlock the Uncanny Clicker achievement by clicking as fast as double bass pedal drum roll \m/ !

 Changelog